valerian736/valerian736.github.io/_projects/crashDetection/index.md

 ---
-#  Crash Detection & Alert System (Arduino + SIM800L + GPS NEO-6M + MPU6050)

-This project implements a crash detection and emergency alert system using AVR microcontroller.
-It measures sudden acceleration changes using an MPU6050 accelerometer, retrieves location data from a GPS module (NEO-6M), and sends an SMS alert with a Google Maps link via the SIM800L GSM module.

----

 ## responsibilities
 - Developed a crash detection device using Arduino Nano, MPU6050 IMU, GPS NEO-6M, and SIM800L GSM module.